8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • Expensive

-If your condom is tight on you, it’s easier to rip or slip off.
+If your first-time condom is tight on you, it’s easier to rip or slip off.

 That’s where Lelo Hex Respect XL comes in.
 It is a bit expensive, but well worth it when you look at its advantages.

-Like our Top Pick, this condom also has a hexagon texture that guarantees a perfect fit and prevents it from slipping off.
+Like my Top Pick, this first-time condom also has a hexagon texture that guarantees a perfect fit and prevents it from slipping off.

 It’s also bigger than regular condoms, so it’s great for the well-endowed guys.
 There will be no feelings of tightness.